 The film was discovered amid other Elvis personal items stored in a West Hollywood, California, storage facility in 2001; the 16mm footage was restored and released in August 2002 to commemorate the 25th anniversary of his death.
 It has since been reissued — with more Elvis karate footage not related to the original film — in 2009.
 DVDs of New Gladiators — as well as many of Elvis’s other films — can be purchased direct at Elvis DVD Collector.
 Several extended clips can be enjoyed on You Tube.

-Thanks for joining us these past two days for our tribute to the films of Ron Marchini (he’s featured in the trailer, seen above).
+Thanks for joining us for our two-day tribute to the films of Ron Marchini.
 Stream ’em and enjoy!